Mottlly/Mottlly/README.md

-[^1]: No not ThAT Tommy Lee, but I did used to drum a bit
+[^1]: No not THAT Tommy Lee, but I did used to drum a bit